Azure/AKS/examples/fleet/README.md

 export MEMBER3=aks-member-3
 az fleet member create -g ${GROUP} --fleet-name ${FLEET} --member-cluster-id=${MEMBER_ID3} -n ${MEMBER3}
 ```

-Note that we are joining three clusters simultaneously with `--no-wait` for the first two.
-This step will take several minutes.
-You can wait for the 3rd one to be done and proceed.

 Verify the members have joined successfully: